ViewComponent/view_component/adr/0004-slots-separate-getter-setter.md

 c.header.with_content("Hello world!") # undefined method `with_content' for nil:NilClass (NoMethodError)
 ```

-The above example shows off the gap in the slots API via `with_content`, but it's
-likely that as the library continues to grow this gap will appear in other
+The above example shows off the gap in the slots API via `with_content`, but it's likely that as the library continues to grow this gap will appear in other valid use-cases.
-valid use-cases.

 ## Decision

-To eliminate this gap in the API, I propose we split the slots API into a
-getter and setter.
-I think keeping the slot name as the getter makes the most
-sense, but the setter can be renamed to `with_#{slot_name}`.
+Split the slots API into a getter and setter.
+Keeping the slot name as the getter makes the most sense, but the setter can be renamed to `with_#{slot_name}`.

 For example, the above would become: